 Deep Earth continues the tradition of collaborative drawings — or Gemeinschaftsbilder — initially associated with the Neue Malerei (new painting) movement in Germany beginning in the early 1980s.
 It is an improvisatory and experimental approach to artmaking in which two minds and four hands are engaged together in real time on a single piece of paper or canvas.
 In the case of Deep Earth, the COVID pandemic forced a shift partway through the project to a more traditional time-shifted method of working that involved trading the work back and forth.
 Deep Earth ultimately took form as a set of collaborative drawings and paintings, prints, and artist’s books.

-An exhibition of Deep Earth including some new works is planned for Irvine City Hall in the fall of 2023.
+A new project, Deep Earth / Deep Water, that will include both existing pieces and new works inspired by Orange County's aquifer is planned for Irvine City Hall in the fall of 2023.